-FOX Weather calculated that statewide, an average of 10.56" of rain fell since Christmas Eve.
+FOX Weather calculated that statewide, an average of 10.56" of rain fell from Christmas Eve to mid-January.
 One area in the northern California coastal mountains got 64.1" of rain.

-And even though the Golden State will get a break from the onslaught of heavy rain and snow, landslides are still a threat.
+And even though the Golden State gets occasional breaks from the onslaught of heavy rain and snow, landslides are still a threat.